Sunday Night at 10

-Sunday Night At 10, also known as The Age of Swing, was a weekly hour long programme on BBC Radio 2 in the United Kingdom.
+Sunday Night At 10, also known as The Age of Swing, is a weekly hour long programme on BBC Radio 2 in the United Kingdom.
 Aired on Sunday evenings at 10pm, it featured big band music from the late 1930s and early 1940s through to the present day.
 Presented by jazz singer Clare Teal it regularly drew a weekly listening audience of 360,000.
 The programme was subsumed into a two-hour show after its content was merged with that of Big Band Special in September 2013.

 Show format

 The programme began shortly after the conclusion of the news at 10:00pm.
 Clare Teal outlined some of the artists who would be featured on that particular evening.
 The show often had a theme running through it by which many of the songs played were connected.
 The details of each song, such as composer, album on which it was available, etc., were given after it had been played and the information placed on the show's website after Sunday Night at 10 had finished.
 The show generally ended with the presenter reading out a list of big band concerts which would be held at venues around the United Kingdom during the coming week, after which the show concluded and handed over for the 11:00pm news.
 The edition was then available on the BBC website to be listened to again for the following seven days.